sqlite translation

 types.
 These property components are stored in

-columns, and all have names prefixed with prop_
+columns, and all have names prefixed with prop_.

 The property components that make up your primary key are included in

-clause in the CREATE TABLE
+a PRIMARY KEY clause in the CREATE TABLE statement.
+If you do not

-, longevity will create a column
+define a primaryKey for your PType, longevity will create a column

-, and use that as the primary key.
+named id, of type text, and use that as the primary key.
 The

 primary key values will be random UUID values as generated by